Home > Linux, Open Source, Ubuntu > Restore Default Ubuntu Groups.

 Reboot, and you should be able to add yourself to other groups from a terminal on the desktop.

-• ccollins
+• ccollins says:

 Thanks Jim,